Chili6666/fusionKit/packages/fusion-kit-contracts/README.md

 ## FrameAdapter Interface

 The `FrameAdapter` interface defines methods for displaying various types of notifications, message boxes, and toasts within an application.
+It'S the glue between the FusionApp and the UI

 ### Methods